You are here

 - Use consultation data and feedback to make appropriate changes

-- Identify and use appropriate strategiesappropriate strategiesconsidering others’ perspectives, ethical issues, and cultural factors
+- Identify and use appropriate strategiesconsidering others’ perspectives, ethical issues, and cultural factors

-- Use project management processesthroughout when working individually or collaborativelyproject management processessetting goals, planning, organizing, constructing, monitoring, and leading during project execution
+- Use project management processessetting goals, planning, organizing, constructing, monitoring, and leading during project executionthroughout when working individually or collaboratively

 Sharing

-- Decide on how and with whom to share or promote product or serviceand strategiesproduct or servicephysical product or supportive process, system, assistance, environment
+- Decide on how and with whom to share or promote product or servicephysical product or supportive process, system, assistance, environmentand strategies

 - Critically evaluate the success of their product or service and explain how the ideas contribute to the individual, family, or community